Afterpay raising $800m, founders sell down

 Shares in the company have been placed in a trading halt pending the completion of the institutional sale.

-“Given the ongoing impacts from COVID-19 and the uncertain global economic conditions, we have continued to focus on preserving capital and maintaining a strong balance sheet,” Chief Executive Anthony Eisen said in a statement.

-Afterpay’s co-founders, Mr Eisen and Nicholas Molnar, will simultaneously sell 2.05 million shares each, representing 10 per cent of their respective holdings in the company.
+The institutional placement will have a floor price of $61.75, a 9.2 per cent discount to Monday’s closing price.
+The final pricing will be determined in the book build.

-The two co-founders will remain Afterpay’s largest shareholders holding around 18.4 million shares each.
+Despite the sale of shares, its two co-founders will remain Afterpay’s largest shareholders, holding around 18.4 million shares each.

-The company also outlined its trading performance, with underlying sales of $3.8 billion in in the June quarter, a jump of 127 per cent from a year ago.

-That has lifted underlying sales for the full year to $11.1 billion, more than double from FY19.